Hue-Jhan/Android-Api-App/README.md

 - Insult Api: fetches a string with a random insult, [link here](https://evilinsult.com/generate_insult.php?lang=en&type=json)
 - Dog image Api: fetches a random image of a dog, [link here](https://dog.ceo/api)

-The Gui is pretty basic, i just edited the some colors, imma add a menu next, more functionalities, api and useless stuff : )
+The Gui is pretty basic, its just 3 buttons and some colors, but later imma add a menu, more functionalities, api and useless stuff : )